Jats

-The Jats took up arms against the Mughal Empire during the late 17th and early 18th centuries.
-Gokula, a Hindu Jat landlord was among the earliest rebel leaders against the Mughal rule during Aurangzeb's era.
-The Hindu Jat kingdom reached its zenith under Maharaja Suraj Mal (1707–1763).
-The community played an important role in the development of the martial Khalsa panth of Sikhism.
 By the 20th century, the landowning Jats became an influential group in several parts of North India, including Punjab, Western Uttar Pradesh, Rajasthan, Haryana and Delhi.
 Over the years, several Jats abandoned agriculture in favour of urban jobs, and used their dominant economic and political status to claim higher social status.

+Etymology

+The Indo-Aryan term Jat (and its female form, Jatni) descends from the Prakrit form Jaṭṭa, itself from Jarta or Jartika, the name of a tribe stated in antiquity as residing in Bahlika.
+The Arabic term "Zutt" is derived from Jat, but referred generally to most tribes of the Indus valley, including non-Jat tribes such as the Qufs, Andaghars, and Sayabijas.

+In the Sindhi language, there are three words which can be romanized as Jat, those being: